srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

     }
 ```

-Wildcards aren't just for the `info` command; they are can streamline your configuration tasks too.
+Wildcards aren't just for the `info` command; they can streamline your configuration tasks too.
 Take this for example: if you want to add `subinterface 0` for every configured interface in the system, it's exactly as you'd thought it'd be:

 === "config"
     ```srl